francodacosta/fTest/README.md

     /**
-     * You can configure your test using DocBlock.
+     * You can configure your test using DocBlock or manually inside the configure() function.
+     *
+     * here is where we set test name, description, etc..
+     * this will be used when generating the code samples for your projec
      *
      * You can use the following convention:
      *   * short description : test title